accessibilitywars/zaw2/content/builds/heal-quick-herald.md

 #### Legendary Dragon Stance

 Always start with {{ skill(id="28085") }}.
-This provides almost all of what you need and even if you decide to camp only this stance, it kind of works.
+You want to stay in this stance as long as possible as it provides almost all of what you need.
+Even if you decide to camp only this stance, it kind of works.

 To maintain energy loss, you need to use skills that drain energy.
 Many of these skills are found on {{ skill(id="28085") }} in the form of Facets: